-Have you seen alerts on your Kindle Direct Publishing (KDP) dashboard and emails from them suggesting that you create a paperback print version of your Kindle eBook through KDP?
+Have you seen alerts on your Kindle Direct Publishing (KDP) dashboard suggesting that you create a paperback print version of your Kindle eBook through KDP?
 Honestly, that’s a great idea.
 I always encourage authors to do both print and eBook editions to help expand their reading audience.
-And if you can do it all in one place, terrific!

-I can understand why Amazon might want to start steering their Kindle eBook authors to create print books.
+I can understand why Amazon might want to steer their Kindle eBook authors to create print books.
 It could expand sales to buyers who don’t have Kindle devices or the Kindle mobile app.
 And through programs such as Kindle Matchbook, it could encourage easy add-on sales to buyers who want both print and electronic editions, with minimal investment for Amazon.
-As well, since print books offered through KDP/Createspace are print on demand (POD), warehouse costs should not be a major concern.
+As well, since print books offered through KDP are print on demand (POD), warehouse costs should not be a major concern.

 Getting Started: Book Details